A Darwin to Alice Springs road trip is the ultimate travel experience!

 - Rule 1: Take plenty of music!
 The driver chooses the music!

-- Rule 3: Take snacks (snakes, jelly babies and packets of chips) and plenty of water.
+- Rule 3: Take snacks (snakes, jelly babies, packets of chips) and plenty of water.

-Northern Territory road conditions are generally very good and between Tennant Creek to Alice Springs there is no set speed limit, however the best advice is always “Drive at a speed you are comfortable with” and at all times drive safely.
+Northern Territory road conditions are generally very good with a top speed limit of 130 kilometres an hour on the open highway, however the best advice is always “Drive at a speed you are comfortable with” and at all times, drive safely.
+(Check out these 10 tips to stay safe on our roads)

 Plan ahead & enjoy the journey

-Stop for a break at Adelaide River around lunchtime.
+Looking for lunch?
+Stop for a break at Adelaide River.
 The pub serves the best ‘buffalo burgers’ in the Territory and is well worth the visit.
-It’s an opportunity to pay homage to ‘Charlie the buffalo’ that co-starred in the infamous movie “Crocodile Dundee” with Paul Hogan.
+It’s an opportunity to pay homage to ‘Charlie the buffalo’ the co-star in the infamous movie “Crocodile Dundee” with Paul Hogan.
+Charlie is stuffed and the main attraction at the Adelaide River bar.

 While you’re at Adelaide River, pay a visit to the only War Cemetery in Australia (others are war memorials).
 This well kept cemetery is a sobering reminder of just how many Australian soldiers and civilians were tragically killed in times of war.

 Further south, the historical gold mining town of Pine Creek is a great little town to visit.
-Small gold finds are still found in the area and there’s a historical museum open to the public.
-Stay a little longer and learn about the Pine Creek’s gold rush.
+Small gold finds are still found in the area which makes it a popular stop for weekend fossickers.
+Stop in and check out the historical museum or stay a little longer and learn about the Pine Creek’s gold rush days.

 Katherine is a beautiful place to stop for a couple of days to explore Nitmiluk Gorge (also known as Katherine Gorge).
 Spectacular bush walks that offer amazing views down the Katherine valley.